 - Number of Owners.
 Is it just you, and do you want to maintain sole ownership or will ownership be divided among others?

 - Capital.
 Do you need to raise capital, and if so, how much?

 - Taxation.
 Double taxation is a hallmark of corporations, and as such, how does this affect the business?

 - Survivorship.
 If something happens to you (e.g., you become incapacitated in some way or die), do you want the company to survive?

 Considering these factors with a corporate lawyer will help identify if a corporation is right for your business.

 Contact a Corporate Lawyer in Florida Today

 If you need to incorporate a business, do it strategically and smartly.
 At Asbury Law, our business attorney helps clients form corporations and plan for their futures.
-Contact us either by completing the online form or by calling us at 904-203-8776, and we will schedule a Free Initial Consultation (up to 30 minutes) to discuss your business venture.

 While many of our clients are from Jacksonville, Florida, and surrounding counties in Northeast Florida (including Baker County, Clay County, Duval County, Flagler County, Nassau County, Putnam County, and St. Johns County), Asbury Law serves individuals and corporate clients (e.g., family-owned business, single-member LLCs, and much larger and/or publicly traded companies) throughout the State of Florida.